 When the TEACH Grant disburses, if you decide that you no longer would like the award, you may cancel all or a portion of the award by providing the Fresno State Student Accounts Department with a cancellation request no later than 14 days from the date the award disbursed.

-To find the TEACH Grant Request Form, click here.
+View the TEACH Grant Request Form, listed under "Other Forms".

-To complete the online TEACH Grant Counseling and Agreement to Serve, click here.
+Complete the online TEACH Grant Counseling and Agreement to Serve.

 As always, if you have any further questions regarding your financial aid or the TEACH Grant, please feel free to contact our office!